 PA Cyber is open all year long, which gives students choices and flexibility.
 Students in grades K-7 are required to complete 900 hours of instruction, and students in grades 8-12 are required to complete 990 hours of instruction.
 We recommend that approximately one hour be spent on each subject per day, which is about five hours per day.
 Each student is required to attend school 180 days per year.

-Attendance is monitored by the student's Instructional Supervisor (IS), a Pennsylvania certified teacher, using an internet based system.
 Reports are frequently generated to determine which students are not meeting the attendance requirements.
 If a student is not meeting those requirements, the IS will contact the student and parent immediately to address the situation.

 PA Cyber is committed to providing the resources that each student will need in order to reach his or her full potential educationally, creatively, and personally.
 Each student is provided with a computer, multi-purpose printer, high speed internet connection, curriculum, textbooks, technical support, and a Pennsylvania certified teacher who monitors each student's progress.

 Students do not need to have an extensive knowledge of computers to be successful at PA Cyber.
 Our trained technical staff has the ability to walk students through problems they may encounter using their new computer.
 We also provide a step-by-step guide to setting up each student's new computer as well as a technical "welcome packet."
 Training on our various programs is also offered throughout the year.

 PA Cyber offers various field trip opportunities throughout the year for students, their families and friends.
 Many of our students also establish friendships with other PA Cyber students participating in the Virtual Classroom, the Family Link and PA Cyber++.
 Some of our students also choose to join clubs and teams in their areas on their own and create lasting friendships in that way.